-Pet dental health is not always a priority until it’s too late and the damage is already done.
-Dental disease, and the unexpected vet bills that are associated with poor dog dental health, are preventable and, in some ways, potentially reversible.
+Pet dental health is often not a priority until it’s too late and the damage is already done.
+Dental disease and the unexpected vet bills that are associated with poor dog dental health are preventable with the right tools and tips.

-The Stats On Dog Teeth (And Cats Too!)
+The Stats On Dog Teeth Cleaning (And Cats Too!)

 If we can make simple changes to improve our pet's dental care, then why are the statistics around pet dental health still so alarming?